fredtoh/uDacity/P3-Wrangle-OpenStreetMap/P3 - DATA WRANGLING PROJECT.md

 	}
 }
 ```
+<div style="page-break-after: always;"></div>
 Although I am not familiar with these two establishments, _Ice Cream Chefs_ and _Dutch Colony Coffee Co._, I can vouch that the streets, _East Coast Road_ and _Frankel Avenue_, are pretty close to my school along _Marine Parade Road_.

 ## 5. CONCLUSION

 The open street map data for Singapore is no doubt "dirty".
 For example, when I search for my middle school, its lack of the `"address"` field exhibits the lack of completeness in the dataset.

-On the other hand, I learn this is where a NoSQL database with a dynamic schema[^NoSQL], like MongoDB, shows its strength.
+On the other hand, I learn this is where a NoSQL database with a dynamic schema, like MongoDB, shows its strength.
 It means that I am not required to ensure the records/documents conform to a strict, pre-defined schema when creating the database.
 For me, it means I could avoid the organizational nightmare of creating tables after tables of data in order to build a relational database that works.
-But as I learn from MongoDB documentation, in the realm of agile development[^Agile], where the schema of the database changes frequently and fast, a NoSQL database triumphs over relational database in terms of speed and reliability.
+But as I learn from MongoDB documentation, in the realm of agile development, where the schema of the database changes frequently and fast, a NoSQL database triumphs over relational database in terms of speed and reliability.

-[^NoSQL]: NoSQL Databases Explained.
+## REFERENCES

+1. Web Query.
+In _Overpass-API_.
+Retrieved September 12, 2016, from <http://overpass-api.de/api/map?bbox=103.6691,1.2000,104.0817,1.4253>

+2. History of the Reuplic of Singapore.
+In _Wikipedia._ Retrieved October 31, 2016, from <https://en.wikipedia.org/wiki/History_of_the_Republic_of_Singapore>

+3. Create a 2d Index.
 In _MongoDB_.
+Retrieved October 28, 2016, from <https://docs.mongodb.com/v3.2/tutorial/build-a-2d-index/>

+4. NoSQL Databases Explained.
+In _MongoDB_.
 Retrieved October 29, 2016, from <https://www.mongodb.com/nosql-explained>

-[^Agile]: Agile Development.
+5. Agile Development.
 In _MongoDB_.
 Retrieved October 29, 2016, from <https://www.mongodb.com/agile-development>

-## REFERENCES